RandomMaerks/Overused-Grotesk/README.md

 - Finishing italics

 ## Variable fonts for the web
-Both the source and the release folder include a .woff2 variable font.
-You can refer to the font using CSS; for instance:
+Both the source and the release folder include a .woff2 variable font, which you can include in your website and refer to using CSS by including something along the lines of:

 **base.css**
 ```css